aulong-msft/AppRegistrationRecreate/README.md

 ## Usage

-1. Connect to the tenant:
+1. Update the follwing fields in the powershell script
     ```powershell
-    Connect-MgGraph -Scopes "Application.ReadWrite.All"
+    "TENANT ID"
+ "PATH TO OLD APP MANIFEST
     ```

 2. Run the script: